grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -query-frontend.max-total-query-length
 [max_total_query_length: <duration> | default = 0s]

+# (experimental) Time to live duration for cached query results.
+If query falls
+# into out-of-order time window,
+# -query-frontend.results-cache-ttl-for-out-of-order-time-window is used
+# instead.
+# CLI flag: -query-frontend.results-cache-ttl
+[results_cache_ttl: <duration> | default = 1w]

+# (experimental) Time to live duration for cached query results if query falls
+# into out-of-order time window.
+This is lower than
+# -query-frontend.results-cache-ttl so that incoming out-of-order samples are
+# returned in the query results sooner.
+# CLI flag: -query-frontend.results-cache-ttl-for-out-of-order-time-window
+[results_cache_ttl_for_out_of_order_time_window: <duration> | default = 10m]

 # Enables endpoints used for cardinality analysis.
 # CLI flag: -querier.cardinality-analysis-enabled
 [cardinality_analysis_enabled: <boolean> | default = false]